stefanostev/Halved-Arpeggios/README.md

 The sequencer has a tempo division menu.
 By activating `AUTO`, divisions will change randomly.

 `SWING` controls the sequencer swing, `STEPS` sets the overall number of steps, `DUR` controls the duration of notes gate.

+To do:
+- smart quantizer section;
+- velocity generation scheme.